- What Is a Project Schedule?

 1. Create the Project Scope

 Be thorough when putting a task list together, you don’t want to leave anything out.
-By using a work breakdown structure (WBS) you can organize these activities and lay them out in order of completion.
+By using a Work Breakdown Structure (WBS) you can organize these activities and lay them out in order of completion.
+Understanding task dependencies and their sequence is very important for schedule management.

 2. Establish the Sequence of Tasks